cypress-io/netlify-plugin-cypress/README.md

 ### testing SPA routes

-SPAs need catch-all redirect setup to make non-root paths accesssible by tests.
+SPAs need catch-all redirect setup to make non-root paths accessible by tests.
 You can enable this with `spa` parameter.

 ```
 [[plugins]]